ercole-io/ercole-docs/docs/guide.md

 vi <Postgresql data directory>/pg_hba.conf  <-- ex. /var/lib/pgsql/9.6/data/pg_hba.conf

 ```
 # TYPE  DATABASE        USER            ADDRESS                 METHOD
 # "local" is for Unix domain socket connections only
-local all all trust
-local all all peer
+local   all             all                                     md5
 # IPv4 local connections:
-host all all 127.0.0.1/32 trust
+host    all             all             127.0.0.1/32            md5
 # IPv6 local connections:
-host all all ::1/128 trust
+host    all             all             ::1/128                 ident
 # Allow replication connections from localhost, by a user with the
 # replication privilege.
-#local replication postgres trust
+local   replication     all                                     peer
-#host replication postgres 127.0.0.1/32 trust
+host    replication     all             127.0.0.1/32            ident
-#host replication postgres ::1/128 trust
+host    replication     all             ::1/128                 ident
 ```

 * OS user creation